kengwang/kengwang/README.md

 ## Kengwang

 Hi, I'm Kengwang.
-Here is my GitHub Profile.
-I'm a student in Peoples Republic of China.
+I'm a student in Peoples Republic of China, currently studying in Chengdu University of Technology.
 I'm currently a C# developer (WPF & ASP.NET), but I used to use PHP ~~which is the best language in the world~~

 ### Works